 If you aren’t familiar with it, gelatin is the cooked form of collagen.

 Powdered gelatin can easily be added to recipes such as soups, broths, and stews as a way of quickly increasing collagen consumption (or as a thickening agent).
 You can even put it in your morning coffee or make homemade gelatin with it.

 The collagen market has become saturated with an abundance of new products.
 When this happens, it’s important to choose products from reputable manufacturers.

-Pick a brand you trust and look for supplements containing hydrolyzed collagen with a low molecular size, such as 10-15g of collagen per serving (considered the optimal daily serving size according to studies).29,18
+Pick a brand you trust and look for supplements containing hydrolyzed collagen with low molecular size, such as 10-15g of collagen per serving (considered the optimal daily serving size according to studies).29,18

 This will allow you to experience benefits without overwhelming absorption capacities or unnecessarily increasing overall protein intake.
 Try to shop from companies that use bone and tissues from cage-free and antibiotic-free sources.

 Choose high quality products that have been tested and purified, such as H.V.M.N.
 Keto Collagen+.
 With 10g of grass-fed collagen peptides, 5g of C8 MCT Oil Powder, and only 80 calories per serving, it’s the perfect addition to any drink.